huahuahu/DebugLayoutTricks/tricks.md

 They can inspect current view hierarchy and analysis the constraints that effect a view's layout.
 Some of them may even view the results of changed constraints on the fly  with out rebuilding the whole app.

-In this article, I will introduce the tricks for the Builtin view debugger.
+In this article, I will introduce the tricks for the builtin view debugger.

 ## Launch the View Debugger
 After running the app from Xcode, you can start the view debugger in two approaches: